cdisc-org/usdm/README.md

 | 9 | mainTimeline | Name of main timeline sheet | This must be present |
 | 10 | otherTimelines | Names of other timeline sheeText string | Commma separated list of sheet names.
 Can be empty |

 For the arms and epochs, a simple table is required.
-The table starText string in row 12 and can consisText string of a header row and 1 or more arm rows.
+The table starts in row 12 and can consists of a header row and 1 or more arm rows.

-The header row consisText string of a cell that is ignored followed by 1 or more cells containing the epoch names.
+The header row consists of a cell that is ignored followed by 1 or more cells containing the epoch names.

-The arm rows consist of the arm name in the first column followed by a cells for each epoch containing one or more references to study design elemenText string defined in the studyDesignElemenText string sheet.
+The arm rows consist of the arm name in the first column followed by a cells for each epoch containing one or more references to study design elements defined in the studyDesignElements sheet.

 ### Timeline sheets